 Artificial Intelligence (AI) with AWS Greengrass

-Your first stop is looking at intersections.
-By deploying a Greengrass-enabled edge computer you can use local cameras to detect the number of cars waiting at an intersection and have traffic lights act in real-time on that data usingmachine learning (ML) inference.
+A good smart city application is improving intersections and traffic flow.
+By deploying a Greengrass-enabled edge computer, local cameras can be used to detect the number of cars waiting at an intersection.
+Traffic lights can react in real-time on that data usingmachine learning (ML) inference.
 The result?
 You can reduce congestion and improve the driver’s experience by eliminating an unnecessarily long red light.
 You can also send data back to the AWS cloud to further train your machine learning model and improve device functionality for future traffic scenarios at that intersection.

 Since the application runtime is done locally on the device, you can send back the finished data to the cloud instead of a raw data stream.
 As a result, you save on transmission costs.
 Additionally, you can run the system offline if needed.
 That means that even if you have intermittent WAN connection, you can keep your systems running and collecting data.